Swarm Intelligence,

 Key Features

-* Places particle swarms within the larger context of intelligentadaptive behavior and evolutionary computation.
+- Places particle swarms within the larger context of intelligent adaptive behavior and evolutionary computation

-properly analyze the results of their own experiments using the
+- Includes a basic overview of statistics to ensure readers can properly analyze the results of their own experiments using the algorithm

-website, includes a Java PSO applet, C and Visual Basic source
+- Support software which can be downloaded from the publishers website, includes a Java PSO applet, C and Visual Basic source code

 Part 1: Foundations